dtiesling/computerstore/README.md

 - Store terraform state remotely in S3 or terraform cloud.
 - Tune database parameters
 - Provision elasticsearch instance and sync data.
 Use to drive search bar.
-- Store/retrieve DB passwords Secrets Manager instead of env vars in task definitions
+- Store/retrieve DB passwords in Secrets Manager instead of env vars in task definitions
 - Add layers in front of Application Load Balancer for performance and security (CDN, WAF, DDoS Protection, etc.).
 I'm a fan of Cloudflare but AWS has all the equivalent tooling.
 - SIEM (i.e. Splunk or DataDog)
-- Error monitoring (i.e. Sentry or similar)
+- Error monitoring (i.e. Sentry)
 - Overall Monitoring/Observability tools (i.e. Datadog or AWS equivalent toolset)
 - Add failover support for RDS database.
 Currently only a single instance is provisioned.
-- Depending on user base may need to start looking at having infrastructure in multiple regions/continents.
+- Depending on user base may need to provision resources in multiple regions/continents.
 - Make sure all services are HA.
 - Enable backups on RDS database and test disaster recovery process.
+- Potentially move off Fargate Spot instances depending on scaling requirements.

 ### Code
 - Security pass on the frontend code.
 There are some high severity vulnerabilities in dependencies.